opensearch-project/job-scheduler/README.md

 # OpenSearch Job Scheduler

-OpenSearch JobSchedule plugin provides a framework for OpenSearch plugin developers to schedule periodical jobs running within OpenSearch nodes.
+OpenSearch JobScheduler plugin provides a framework for OpenSearch plugin developers to schedule periodical jobs running within OpenSearch nodes.
 You can schedule jobs by specify an interval, or using Unix Cron expression to define more flexible schedule to execute your job.